Clifford2910/CV/README.md

 **Work well under pressure** - First aid plays a major part in my workplace experiences, and having dealt with all manor of incidents I know in myself that I am able to think clearly, logically and act with purpose and direction under intense pressure.
 I have successfully performed CPR 3 times while working in the leisure industry- making decisions, delegating clear roles and galvanising a team to a single purpose.

-**Team-player** - Always been happy working in a team environment, offering my support to those who need it or in a leadership role depending on the situation.
-During my fulltime education at Makers Academy it was always a priority to make sure my team was having fun and were motivated, this also shows in how productive we were in our projects and how harmonious the enviroment was.
+**Team-player** - I have always been happy working in a team environment, offering my support to those who need it or in a leadership role depending on the situation.
+During my fulltime education at Makers Academy it was always a priority to make sure my team was having fun and were motivated, I would often suggest daily stand-ups and retros with a different scrum master each day, this allowed everyone to have a voice and feel valued.
+On a more social level, group lunches or activities were an excellent way to bring people together.

-**Adaptable** - Having worked with a wide variety of different people from different backgrounds and industries i have always been able to connect well and enjoy the opportunity of meeting new people and working on different tasks.
-Being able to be responsive and flexible is something I strive for.
+**Attention to detail** - Good foundations come from being able to spot the imperfections or gaps and fix them.
+Having collaborated on several workplace policies/ auditing documents during my time in leisure, and coding projects at my time at makers, I aim to bring a high standard of forward thinking.
+Something I learned from Makers Academy was best coding practice and principles and I aim to refer to them in the future in order to produce high quality code.

+**Project orientated** - I enjoy having an end goal, something to aim for that my skills can be tested on.
+Something that can be worked on, delivered, and reviewed.
+We had many different coding projects at Makers Academy and each of them were fun and educational with regards to overcoming a new challenge or technology.
+Giving and recieving feedback after a project is always important as it allows an oppertunity for self reflection.

 **Driven** - A firm believer that hard work beats talent when talent doesn't work hard.
 I always strive to do my best and push myself.

-**Attention to detail** - Good foundations come from being able to spot the imperfections or gaps and fix them.
-Having collaborated on several workplace policies and coding projects, I aim to bring a high standard of forward thinking.
-Something I learned from Makers Academy was best coding practice and principles and i aim to refer to them in the future in order to produce high quality code

-**Enthusiastic** - I bring a good energy, a can-do attitude and throw myself into work.
-Regardless of how difficult or time consuming it is.

-**Hands-on** - Always on hand to get stuck in with work or learning a new skill.
-Sometimes you’ve got to get in a mess to get out of a mess, but as long as you learn along the way, it’s an experience you can call upon.
-One of the things I learned while coding is that its always best to try, the more code you write the more you may get wrong, but the more breakthroughs you will have.

-**Project orientated** - I have always enjoyed having an end goal, something to aim for that my skills can be tested within.
-Something that can be worked on, delivered, and reviewed.
-We had many different coding projects at Makers Academy and each of them were fun and educational with regards to overcoming a new challenge or technology
+I have been able to reach a reletively high level of competition in my sport / esport career and i owe this to putting in the time and effort.
+If there is something that I don't quite understand or I feel I could do better at, I will make a plan and try and improve.

 ## Projects and Code